The Color Factory NYC - Emma Jane Explores

 Why Visit The Color Factory?

-The Color Factory is a perfect all-ages experience.
+New York City is full of amazing museums and galleries, but the Color Factory is a perfect all-ages experience.
 Kids will love the splashy, bold colours that trail from room to room and adults will love how food, colour, lights, sound and photography are all pulled into the same immersive exhibit.

 The Color Factory also aims to support a wide range of artists, food vendors and not for profit organisations, so you know that you’re giving back to the community.